 Fees are paid to the Sponsor as compensation for services performed under the Trust Indenture and services in connection with maintaining a website for the Trust, including licensing costs, and with the marketing of the Shares.
 The Sponsor's fee is payable monthly in arrears and is accrued daily at an annual rate equal to 0.15% of the ANAV of the Trust.
 The Sponsor is reimbursed from the Trust for all of its disbursements and expenses incurred in connection with the Trust.
-For seven years from the date of the Trust Indenture or until the earlier termination of the Marketing Agent Agreement, if at the end of any month during this period the estimated ordinary expenses of the Trust exceed an amount equal to 0.40% per year of the daily ANAV of the Trust for such month, the Sponsor's fee is subject to reduction.
-See "Business of the Trust Expenses-Fee Reduction."
+Until the earlier of November 11, 2011, or until the earlier termination of the Marketing Agent Agreement, if at the end of any month during this period the estimated ordinary expenses of the Trust exceed an amount equal to 0.40% per year of the daily ANAV of the Trust for such month, the Sponsor's fee is subject to reduction.
+See "Business of the Trust-Trust Expenses-Fee Reduction."